 They have three hours of Skype schooling: 9:30 to 10:30, 11:30 to 12:30, and 1:30 to 2:30.
 As soon as the teacher starts, it's real.
 She's teaching.
 It's the same as in school.
 The kids should be quiet and if they're too loud or whatever, she talks to them like, 'Look, you need to pay a little attention…'

 The first hour is usually math.
 They just started subtraction.
 She puts the worksheet on the screen and all the kids can see it.
 They write the answers on their paper and then they signal the teacher that they are done.
 She works with a whiteboard, and when everybody's done, she pulls it up and they can check their stuff.
 The second hour is usually literacy.
 They’re reading out loud.
 She’ll put the story on the screen.
 And she also sent it to us as a PDF.
 And then the third hour is for kids who need one-on-one time or more support from the teacher.

-If you would've asked me three weeks ago, I would've said, "Oh man, I do not know.
-I think after a week, we're going to kill each other."
+If you would've asked me a few weeks ago, I would've said, 'Oh man, I do not know.
+I think after a week, we're going to kill each other.'
 But I'm lucky.
 Somehow we’re managing really well.
 I see this as a chance to spend time with my daughter.
 Usually, I’m working every Saturday.
 The only day I have completely with her is Sunday.
 So I’m enjoying this.

 Sometimes you wish you will have a break, just an hour for yourself.
 That's the most thing I'm missing right now.
 Otherwise, it is what it is.
 We can't change it.
 I’m from Germany.
 I do not have any family here.
 If something would happen to my family there, I couldn't even go.
 I'm stuck here.
 So my main thing right now is, please keep our friends and family safe and healthy, and the rest we'll figure out.
 My focus is on health.
 Of course there's the money issue.
 But somehow, it will work out."